krishven/asyncPhase4/README.txt

 ----------------------------
 1. Read from database.xml and initialized the database
 2. Wrote the Worker co-ordinator logic including but not limited to policy evaluation after reading and interpreting conditions, evaluating and storing updates to request
-3. Wrote the Subject co-ordinator logic including but not limited to storing/updating tentative attributes, reading from tentative attributes, storing attribute updates and checking for conflicts, checking for tentative parent's status, restarting a request properly in case of conflict or parent tentative failure
+3. Wrote the co-ordinator logic including but not limited to read request, write request and read/update response from Worker
-4. Resource co-ordinator conflict check logic
+4. Also implemented various functions like latestVersionBefore, conflict check, cached updates, restart request etc.
 5. Generated various test case scenarios and stored them in corresponding config files for reproduction

 Tamilmani Manoharan: